McCache/McCache-for-Python/README.md

   <tr>
     <td><sub>TEST_APERTURE</sub></td>
     <td>0.01 sec</td>
-    <td>The time scale to keep the randomly generated value to snooze within.
+    <td>The centerpoint of a range of durations to snooze within.
-        The value of 0.01, 10ms, a random snooze shall be between 6.5ms and 45ms.
+        e.g. For the value of 0.01, 10ms, the snooze range shall be between 6.5ms and 13.5ms.
         Tune this number down to add stress to the test.</td>
   </tr>
   <tr>